YasinAbde/SQL-Portfolio/README.md

 This was a practice challenge on HackerRank to test intermediate querie writing using joins.
 This statement selects the ID, name, and total score of students from the HACKERS and SUBMISSIONS tables, adding the best attempts of each student for each challenge to get their total scores, and excluding students who got a total score of 0, ordered by descending total scores and ascending ID.

-Draw a Triangle:

-This was a practice challenge on HackerRank to test advanced querie writing.
-This statement repeatedly prints a * symbol in the shape of an upside-down star.

 Jojo Family Tree: